ojaha065/simplePHPLoginSystem/README.md

 Read config.php more carefully.

 ### I'm getting 'Connection error occured' message and I'm sure that my I have entered my database info correctly into **/utils/databaseConnect.php**
 That error message means that `PDOException` occured while trying to connect to the database.
+You can turn more verbose error messages on in **/config/config.php**.
 The most common causes are:
 1. Wrong database hostname, port, name or credentials.
  Double check them.
 2. The database is down.